BMW 801: Supercharger development

 With the engine being used in higher-altitude fighter roles, a number of attempts were made to address the limited performance of the original supercharger.
 The BMW 801E was a modification of the D-2 using different gear ratios, of 6:1 at low speed and 8.3:1 at high speed, that tuned the supercharger for higher altitudes.
 Although takeoff power was unaffected, cruise power increased over 100 hp (75 kW) and "high power" modes for climb at nearly 1,500 to 1,650 PS; and combat were likewise improved by up to 150 hp (110 kW).
 The E model was also used as the basis for the BMW 801R, which included a much more complex and powerful two-stage four-speed supercharger, as well as die cast hydronalium cylinder heads, strengthened crankshaft and pistons, and chromed cylinders and exhaust valves; it was anticipated this version would produce over 2000 hp, or over 2600 hp with MW 50 methanol-water injection.

+The 801R, with its 2-stage, 4-speed supercharger, had a critical altitude of 11,000 meters.
+Above that altitude, the R could use additional boost by nitrous-oxide (GM-1) injection.
+The R was also bi-fuel.
+At its critical altitude, the R could deliver 1,400 PS.

 In spite of these improvements, the E model was not widely used.
 Instead, continued improvements to the basic E model led to the BMW 801F, which dramatically improved performance across the board, with takeoff power increasing to 2,400 hp (1,790 kW), making the 801 the only German aviation engine of an existing type that had a producible subtype that could exceed 1,500 kW from a proven military aircraft powerplant.
 It was planned to use the F on all late-model Fw 190s, but the war ended before production started.